Reintegrationism: Practicalities

 Galician members of the European Parliament (such as José Posada, Camilo Nogueira and Xosé Manuel Beiras) have used spoken Galician when addressing the chamber and have used standard Portuguese orthography to encode their Galician speech.
 In all cases, these interventions and encodings have been accepted by the Parliament as a valid form of Portuguese, that is, an official language of the European Union.

-Furthermore, members of Galician reintegrationist associations have been regularly present at meetings of the Community of Portuguese-Speaking Countries.
+Furthermore, members of Galician reintegrationist associations have been regularly present at meetings of the Community of Portuguese Language Countries.
 In 2008, Galician delegates were invited as speakers to the Portuguese Parliament when discussing the new spelling norms for the Portuguese language.
+At 2024, four Galician entities (Galician Academy of the Portuguese Language, Galician Language Association, Consello da Cultura Galega and Docentes de Português na Galiza) hold the Consultive Member status at the CPLP.

 Controversy

 The majority of the Galician population was educated in Spanish only (as official use of Galician was rare or even absent for centuries,especially in Francoist Spain).

 In this fashion, it is argued that Galician would be faithful to its history and etymology and subsequently its written norm would be more scientific and precise.
 Thus, it would allow Galician speakers to have direct access to a world culture and it would also clarify some spelling problems of the isolationist norm (for example in terms of stress).

 A number of Portuguese linguists and authors such as Luís Lindley Cintra, Manuel Rodrigues Lapa, Fernando Venâncio, Carlos Reis or Malaca Casteleiro have expressed their agreement with the reintegrationist views.